Nurba986/financial_analysis_project/docs/project_plan.md

                 Add flag with the same values above.(0,1,2,3)

         Group companies by industries.
-            Retrieve industries with over 15 % growth potential in sales and EPS.
+            Calculate average values by industry for ROE, DE_Ratio, Liq_Ratio.
+                Check distribution and outliers.
+                Use mean or median depends on the type of distribution.

         Compare companies growth with industry average.

-        Total
             Find industry leaders or companies with over 15% growth prospects.
             Find industry leaders with debt to equity less 0.5.
             Find industry leaders with liquidity ratio over 1.